OPCFoundation/UA-.NETStandard/SampleApplications/Samples/GDS/README.md

 6. Press the `Server Status` and then the `green arrow` connect button to inspect the status.
 Being connected is mandatory to remote manage the server in the next steps.
 3. Press the `Certificate` button.
 Inspect an existing certificate in the form.
 To issue a CA signed certificate press `Request New` certificate, which triggers a certificate signing request.
 After a short while the new CA signed certificates is updated on the server directly.
 After the update, the GDS client user might be asked to `Apply Changes` in the `Server Status` form.
 8. Press the `Trust List` button. `Reload`the trust list from the managed server.
 Manage the certificates and `Merge with GDS` to add the GDS CA certificate to the trust list. `Push To Server` to save the updated trust list on the server.
+8. Press the `Server Status` button and then press `Apply Changes` to update the security settings on the server.
+After a regular certificate update the managed server may require a reboot or at least closes all sessions and requires a reconnect.
+Press the `green arrow` connect button to reconnect to the server using the new certificate.
+9. Press the `Certificate` button and inspect the new CA signed certificate to verify the new certificate is being used for the new session.